ocaml-ppx/ppxlib/CONTRIBUTING.md

 Note that in addition to the normal dependencies, you need to install [cinaps][cinaps] in order to modify the code.
-This is because some part of the code are auto-generated and committed in the repository.
+This is because some parts of the code are auto-generated and committed in the repository.

 So before submitting a PR, make sure to check all the following
 points: